Book Now

 7 Fun Facts About Maine You Never Knew

 Maine is the first state that sees sunlight every day…but did you know that the precise locations change throughout the year?
 How about despite there being thousands of coastal islands, only a handful are inhabited year-round?
 Or that while lobster and blueberries are major agricultural exports, the potato is becoming just as popular?
-If you think you know Maine, it might be time to brush up on your knowledge.
+If you think you know Maine, think again.

 Maine certainly is a sizable state.
 Clocking in at nearly one-half of the total area of New England, this approximately 35,000-square-foot swath of land will take you anywhere between six and eight hours to drive from southernmost Kittery to northernmost Madawaska.